Winnie the Pooh Party Food Ideas

 I found lots of ideas for Winnie the Pooh-themed food on Pinterest – more ideas than we actually needed!
 This is quite a popular theme for parties and it’s easy to see why – everything is just so cute!

 We were serving lunch since our party would be starting right around lunchtime.
-For our main dish, we decided to serve these amazing Ham and Cheese Sliders.
+For our main dish, we decided to serve these amazing Ham and Cheese Sliders by (a)musing foodie.
 OMG, soooo good!
 I tested out the recipe before the party and we’ve actually made these for dinner several times since.
 They were perfect for the party because I could make them ahead of time and then just pop them in the oven when the party started!
-I didn’t get a picture of ours, but they came out great!
-I did split them apart and put them on a platter so they’d be easier for our guests to grab.
+I didn’t get a picture of ours, but they came out great.
+I split them apart and put them on a platter so they’d be easier for our guests to grab.

 - Pooh’s Honey Ham Sandwiches – Hot Ham and Cheese Sandwich Casserole by (a)Musing Foodie

 - Rabbit’s Vegetable Garden– Tutorial for how I assembled mine

 - Vegetable Dip – Creamy Italian Vegetable Dip Recipe by Six Sisters’ Stuff